 Google Analytics: Get Ready for Google’s Cross-Device Remarketing

 Cross-device retargeting is a major step forward for Google Analytics and related services such as Google AdWords.
 Why?
 Google uses browser cookies and mobile IDs to identify users even if they are signed in to their Google account on different devices.
 This means that if a customer visits your website from a smartphone but then continues the session from a PC, you can’t identify him/ her as the same user.
 Consequently, the same visitor is listed twice on your Google Analytics audience list.

 From 15 May 2017, we’ll all be able to take advantage of cross-device functionality as audience lists created in Google Analytics begin to detect users by their Google account identifiers.
 In so doing, Google Analytics overcomes one of the major challenges we talked about in our previous GA post - different devices used by one customer - to provide you with much more accurate statistics.
 You may be surprised to see a drop in the number of first-time visitors to your website in May.
 This is because almost all your customers switch between devices, and the statistical data from May will be more precise.

-It’s time you prepared for the changes and learnt how they may affect your GA and Google AdWords strategy.
+It’s time you prepared for the changes and

 Cross-device remarketing is a valuable addition to your marketing toolset because most online conversions now involve more than one device.
 The smartphone revolution has rocked the world of online advertising.
 Just look around - you probably have a smartphone at hand, a desktop computer on your office desk, a laptop at home, a tablet lying on the table nearby and a smartwatch on your wrist.
 It’s only natural that you use all these devices to browse the internet at different times of the day.